mwolson/emacs-shared/README.md

 *Mac OS X*

- - Download the "official-icon" build from [the Mituhara Emacs Mac Port](https://github.com/railwaycat/homebrew-emacsmacport/releases/tag/emacs-25.1-mac-6.1).
+ - Download the "official-icon" build from [the Mitsuharu Yamamoto Emacs Mac Port](https://github.com/railwaycat/homebrew-emacsmacport/releases/tag/emacs-25.1-mac-6.1).
  - Open the zip file and drag the Emacs icon over to the Applications folder.

 *Ubuntu*